Akuila Savu: Air Pacific

-Within a year of becoming CEO, Savu reducing staff and services and formulating a recovery plan to reduce Air Pacific's expected $6 million loss to $4 million.
+Within a year of becoming CEO, Savu reduced staff and services and formulated a recovery plan to reduce Air Pacific's expected $6 million loss to $4 million.
 This plan included the Fiji Government buying back shares owned by Pacific Island Countries to make the company wholly owned by Fiji.
 In an interview with The New York Times in October 1981, Savu said, "If you look at the shareholdings, the intention was that we would be a regional airline."
 But, with most Pacific islands forming their own national airlines he added that,"Our shareholders are competing against themselves."
 His five-year plan included the purchase of the airline's first $17 million Boeing 737-200 and replacement of inefficient aircraft due to underestimated competition from Australia and New Zealand and the special needs of operating aircraft in the Pacific.
 The commercial airline was not subsidized and instead they borrowed money, leading to problems Savu highlighted in the same interview,"You have to borrow, you end up with high interest and a short repayment period."